lorenzo-more/lorenzo-more/README.md

 - 🔭 I’m currently studying Computer Science at [PUCRS](https://pucrs.br/)
 - 🌱 I’m currently learning Kotlin and JavaScript
 - 📚 I'm interested in Web and Mobile development
-- 📊 I also like working with Data
 - ✈️ My senior year of high school was in the USA
 - 🗄️ You can view some of my projects going to my [portfolio](https://github.com/lorenzo-more?tab=repositories)
 - 😄 Pronouns: He/Him